michaelcourcy/kasten-flexible-server/readme.md

 and for this reason we can use the same name.
 Hence no need to change the blueprint when the tenant change.

+If you do not use private dns or if the url to the flexible server is different in the destination tenant you just have to adapt the blueprint in the destination tenant cluster.

 # Implementation

 ## Prepare the databases